 Saarioinen signed the Business Charter on Sustainable Development Principles for Environmental Management already in 1991.

 Sustainability and responsibility work at Saarioinen are guided by Quality Policy, Environmental Policy, Policy for Food Safety and Personnel Policy.

 The implementation of sustainability and responsibility goals and targets is realised through standardized procedures.
-Saarioinen has a certified quality management system ISO 9001 (certified in 1996), environmental management system ISO 14001 (certified in 2003), food safety management system ISO 22000 and ISO/TS 22002-1 (certified in 2012) and health and safety management system OHSAS 18000 (certification in consideration).
+Saarioinen has a certified quality management system ISO 9001 (certified in 1996), environmental management system ISO 14001 (certified in 2003), food safety management system ISO 22000 and ISO/TS 22002-1 (certified in 2012, converted to FSSC 22 000 in 2014) and health and safety management system OHSAS 18000 (certification in consideration).

-In 2013 Saarioinen published the updated Ethical Principles at a training event targeted to supervisors and foremen.
+In 2013 Saarioinen published the updated Ethical Principles.
 According to the Ethical Principles Saarioinen is committed to abiding the international and national laws and generally accepted operating principles.
-Saarioinen Ethical Principles are based on United Nations Global Compact initiative and to further strengthen its responsibility work, Saarioinen became the signee of the United Nations Global Compact initiative in June 2013.
+Saarioinen Ethical Principles are based on United Nations Global Compact initiative and to further strengthen its responsibility work, Saarioinen became the signee of the United Nations Global Compact initiative in 2013.